 Palliative and supportive care is specialized care for people with serious, long-term illness and aims to provide patients with relief from the symptoms, pain and stress of chronic disease.
 The goal of palliative and supportive care is to improve quality of life for both the patient and the patient's family.

-The goal of palliative care is to improve quality of life for both the patient and the patient's family.At Great Plains Health, palliative and supportive care is provided during a patient's hospital stay by a team of doctors, nurses and other specialists who work together to provide an extra layer of support, with or without curative treatment.
+The goal of palliative care is to improve quality of life for both the patient and the patient's family.At Great Plains Health, palliative and supportive care are provided during a patient's hospital stay by a team of doctors, nurses and other specialists who work together to provide an extra layer of support, with or without curative treatment.
 Patients usually receive palliative care services along with other medical treatments, such as intensive, cardiac, cancer or hospice care.

 Who can benefit from palliative and supportive care?